The Centre for Northern Studies (CEN) was founded in 1961. Activities are planned all over 2021 to mark this event

 60th anniversary CEN PHOTO CONTEST

 Centre d’études nordiques (CEN: Centre for Northern Studies) invites all CEN members and collaborators to submit their best photos in the three following categories.
-2021’s edition aims to celebrate the ideology of its founder, Louis Emond Hamelin.
+2021’s edition aims to celebrate the ideology of its founder, Louis-Edmond Hamelin.

 CEN in pandemic.
 This is a special category for 2021 that aims to image the reality of CEN’s research team during the exceptional context of the pandemic.
 The photos can be set on the field, at the university or at the laboratory, etc.